Get to Know Explore Widgets: Authors Tab

 Age Breakdown

-The age breakdown segments authors by age categories.
-The age categories are 13 to 17, 18 to 24, 25 to 34, 35 to 44, 45 to 54, 55-64, and 65+.
-The age of an author is determined by our ML-models as well, looking at a combination of declarative data and inferred data from the user's profile.
+The age breakdown segments authors by age categories: 13 to 17, 18 to 24, 25 to 34, 35 to 44, 45 to 54, 55-64, and 65+.
+Our ML models also determine an author's age, using a combination of declarative data and inferred data from the user's profile.

 Top Author Location